-Gerry: I just knew they were a girl group with a crazy front-woman that were having a bunch of hits back to back (laughs).
+Gerry: Sure they did.
+I knew they were a girl group with a crazy front-woman that were having a bunch of hits back to back (laughs).
 I was always a fan though.
 I’d go to clubs and hear their songs and I thought they sounded funky, in large part thanks to Bernadette.
 I also gravitated towards people who came from a church background, and when I learnt that she used to be in a choir, it gave us another reason to bond over music.

 Bernadette: People like Michael Norfleet and Chuckii Booker came from the same background as us.
 In fact, Chuckii’s mother, Celestine Booker, used to be the choir director at our church.
 Even though he used to have a crush on me, I have to say Chuckii doesn’t compare to his mom as a musician, who was an amazing writer and pianist (laughs).
 When you come from the church, you have a very high standard of musicality, especially for vocalists, and a lot of singers today lack that.
 That’s why no-one makes you feel like Aretha Franklin does.
 Some singers have their niches, but I’ve yet to hear someone that could move your emotions like Aretha.
 Whitney Houston was in the same category of singer whose standards were very high.

 – Do you put Beyoncé in that category?